irisxia51244/ADC2017/README.md

 [2017/03/22 17:03:28]
 .    ..    .git    .README.md.swp    client    README.md    server.cpp    server.out
 ```
-4. opendir:open the folder and return the file list under this folder.
+4. opendir:client should enter the function number "4" and then enter the folder name to check the file name list under this folder.
 ```
 Please enter the function number:
 4